 In 1977, First Federal S&L was the first Indiana thrift to convert from a mutual association to a stock savings bank.
 The name was changed in 1984, reflecting the new function of the bank.

-When compared to the 233 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available within the Bank’s market area, First Federal Savings Bank's 12-month EZ Access CD APY currently ranks first.
+When compared to the 247 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available within the Bank’s market area, First Federal Savings Bank's 11-month CD Special APY currently ranks first.

-To look for the best CD rates, both nationwide and in your state, please refer to our CD rates table.
+Looking for the best CD rates, either nationwide and or state-specific?
+Please refer to DA’s CD Rates Table page.